 City-centre hotel pools are often on the small side, but not this one – it’s a lap-able lagoon of turquoise water, flanked by colourful flowers, colonial stonework and luxurious loungers in the courtyard of Casa Palma.

 The spa has a local flavour: it’s named after the nearby Laja River, has airy, colonial-style treatment rooms flooded with natural light, and Mexican botanicals go into the fragrant creams and oils.
 Choose from a range of holistic beauty therapies, like the signature ‘Exclusive Massage’ – 80 minutes of muscle-soothing bliss that will leave you relaxed and radiant.

 Bring a pocket Scoville scale, so you know what you’re getting yourself into with the local chilis.

 This hotel isn’t set up for wheelchair users.

 Pets under 25lbs are welcome to tag along, for $24 a night.
 You’ll have to keep your four-legged friend on a leash though, and they’re not allowed in the restaurant, bar, pool or spa, even if they ask really nicely.
 See more pet-friendly hotels in San Miguel de Allende.

 All ages welcome.
 Foldaway cots can be added to all rooms.
-Ask the concierge to book a babysitter, with at least 24 hours’ notice.
+Ask the concierge to book a babysitter, just give at least 24 hours’ notice.